YanTirta/Catalyst-School-Indonesia-Milestone-1/2 Fund10.md

 ### **Where to find Project Catalyst?**

-To submit a Proposal:
+To submit a Proposal:&nbsp;
 http://cardano.ideascale.com/

-For all things Catalyst:
+For all things Catalyst:&nbsp;
 ​https://projectcatalyst.io/

-For Announcements only:
+For Announcements only:&nbsp;
 ​https://t.me/cardanocatalyst

-Please subscribe to the Catalyst mailing list:
+Please subscribe to the Catalyst mailing list:&nbsp;
 ​https://bit.ly/3dSZJvx

 Join the world’s largest Decentralized Innovation Fund and become a part of the Project Catalyst Community!